vbergaaa/Annihilation-Special-Forces-Helper/README.md

   - Income data, for any room on any difficulty, configured to your current perks and souls.

 ## Download Instructions
-Download [the most recent release](https://github.com/vbergaaa/Annihilation-Special-Forces-Helper/releases/download/v1.3.1/ASFv1.3.1.zip), extract it, and run the installer Setup.exe.
+Download [the most recent release](https://github.com/vbergaaa/Annihilation-Special-Forces-Helper/releases/download/v1.3.2/ASFv1.3.2.zip), extract it, and run the installer Setup.exe.
 Follow the prompts to complete installation.

 This program makes use of Microsoft .NET Core 3 runtime libraries.
-If you don't already have them on your machine, the installer will download them the first time you run it.
+If you don't already have them on your machine, the installer should download them the first time you run it.

 Once you have installed the program, there will be a shortcut on your destop named 'ASF Companion App'.
 Use this as the main entry point for the app.
 The app can also be found as an excutable in 'C:/Program Files (x86)/vbergaaa/ASF Companion App/', or wherever you specified the install.